Acceptable Forms of ID for Blood Donors

 - Insurance card

-Without any of the previously listed forms of ID above, the ID and date of birth of a high school student may be checked by the following:
+Donors under age 19, donating at a high school must have proof of age.
+Without any of the previously listed forms of ID or proof of age is not present on the ID, the ID and date of birth of the high school student may be checked by the following:

 - School officials determine the donor’s identity and date of birth from a list of potentially eligible donors (may use the yearbook to assist with the determination).